 • The employer’s actual place of business

 • The currency in which the employee is paid for his or her work

 • The employee’s place of residence and family life

 Amsterdam Court ruling

-In its recent ruling, the Court of Appeal in Amsterdam gave the following reasoning, when asked to decide whether the previous consent by the court or the UWV would be necessary for an expat employee’s employment contract termination: increasing labour force mobility makes the employee’s connection to the Dutch labour market irrelevant; however, employees must still be protected from ‘wrongful firing practices’.
+In its ruling in 2010, the Court of Appeal in Amsterdam gave the following reasoning, when asked to decide whether the previous consent by the court or the UWV would be necessary for an expat employee’s employment contract termination: increasing labour force mobility makes the employee’s connection to the Dutch labour market irrelevant; however, employees must still be protected from ‘wrongful firing practices’.
 In the case brought before the Amsterdam Court, the expat employee’s position was deemed to be worthy of the same protection a Dutch employee would have had in a similar situation, since he had a Dutch employment contract, was living in The Netherlands, working for a Dutch employer, without evident prospects of immediate employment in his country of origin.
 The Court ruled that in this case, the effects of the termination of his employment contract upon the dynamics of Dutch labour force market would be irrelevant.

 Please contact me in case any of the above have raised your interest or concerns.